 About Dee Proctor.
 William D. "Dee" Proctor died of a heart attack on January 22, 2006.
 He was the youngest participant in the Roswell series of events, and managed to avoid every attempt at being interviewed, ending up being the only known first-hand witness at the Roswell crash site who never spoke publicly about the incident.
 However, many years following the crash-down, said to be sometime in 1994, his mother Loretta Proctor, then somewhere around or nearing her 80s or so, became extremely ill with a life-threatening blood clot in her neck.
 Her son, said by many to be highly reclusive, took her --- even though she was quite sick --- for the first time ever to a remote location 2.5 miles east-southeast overlooking the whole of the old debris field.
 There he told his mother, which she has since reported back, that Mac Brazel had found "something else."
 Loretta Proctor eventually recovered from her illness, but has never elaborated on what that "something else" was.
 The question now is IF William D. "Dee" Proctor was NOT with Brazel that morning, what was it that he knew so much about PERSONALLY that would impel him to risk the health of his own mother to embark on such a trek?
 To tell her about a mere weather balloon and a few scraps of tinfoil or string that had already been reported hardly seems enough.
 Loretta Proctor, who previously had always been fairly open regarding the Roswell Incident, will now not volunteer anything.
 Dee Proctor, as always had been the case, remained quiet on the issues right up till his death.(source)

 The convoy itself was headed north or northeast and composed of several flatbed trucks carrying large crates, some covered with tarps some not, escorted by jeeps and followed in the rear by a huge tow truck.
 My uncle made his turn and eventually caught and passed the convoy, continuing on our trip without incident.
 However, the event was highly memorable for me as a nearly ten year old boy.
 I had witnessed the Hughes flying boat being moved in a similar fashion and just the sight of all the army trucks trundling along out in the middle of the desert was exciting, but passing them, smelling the diesel, hearing all the noise, seeing all the wheels, and having the drivers salute or give a wave going by was unforgetable.
 I did overhear my uncle mention some time later, which meant nothing to me at the time, that he thought it was highly unusual that all the unit designations on the bumpers had been blanked out or painted over.
-The point is that the convoy we witnessed outside Fort Sumner and headed toward Kansas was almost an exact duplicate of the convoy as described by Lt.
-Col. Philip J. Corso in his 1997 book as arriving at Fort Riley, Kansas sometime in the afternoon of Sunday, July 6, 1947.
-In regards to the convoy, even though William M. Woody and his dad had been on the road between Roswell and Ramon on the same afternoon, nowhere has it been reported that they saw any sort of a military convoy --- the implication being that for the convoy to have arrived in Kansas in the afternoon it had to leave New Mexico during the night or fairly early on that day.
+The point is that the convoy we witnessed outside Fort Sumner and headed toward Kansas was almost an exact duplicate of the convoy described by Lt.
+Col. Philip J. Corso in his 1997 book The Day After Roswell.
+In his rounds as base duty officer at Fort Riley, Kansas over the 4th of July weekend he become aware of the convoy on base property sometime Sunday, July 6, 1947.
+In regards to that or any convoy, even though William M. Woody and his dad had been on the road between Roswell and Ramon, nowhere has it been reported that they saw any sort of a military convoy --- the implication being that for the convoy to have arrived in Kansas on July 5th it had to leave New Mexico during the night or fairly early on that day.
 Brazel was on the exact same road during the early morning hours the Williams' were and he never reported seeing any sort of a convoy.
 Whatever was being transported in all those crates and under the tarps sighted outside Fort Sumner most likely came from the site stumbled upon by one of the so-called Roswell Archaeologists, William Curry Holden, in the Capitan Mountains rather than anything from the Brazel debris field.
 The convoy must have headed northeast on Highway 54 out of the Capitan Mountains to Vaughn then cut across New Mexico east toward Kansas on 60 through Fort Sumner.

 There is a potential possibility that one person came very, very close, a man by the name of William Lawrence Campbell.
 For as long as anybody knew him, Campbell would tell anybody who would listen a tale of being "out there when the spaceship came down" and seeing a "round object but not real big" --- with the remarkable part being that he told the story LONG before almost anybody had ever heard of Roswell.